ngmysamuel/backtester/readme.md

 3. Simulated Execution
     1. Market Orders are filled at open i.e. at the opening price of the next interval from the order placed.
 Market On Close are filled at close when the current interval of market data is the last slice of the day.
     2. All orders are filled entirely i.e. no partial filling
-4. Position Sizing
+4. Position Sizing (ATR)
-    1. Implemented in the portfolio module with attributes defined in config.yaml
+    1. Implemented as part of the position sizer module with attributes defined in config.yaml
     2. Calculated at the end of the interval, before new bars are added
     3. position_size = capital_to_risk // (atr * atr_multiplier) where
     4. position_size = number of stocks to buy